piercing-index/cloud-vulnerabilities/README.md

 ## How to assess Cloud vulnerabilities?

-The PDF document explains how the PI is calculated.
+[PiercingIndex.pdf](https://github.com/piercing-index/cloud-vulnerabilities/blob/main/PiercingIndex.pdf) explains how the PI is calculated.
 Only 8 questions, labelled A1 to A8, must be answered to get a rating.

 The AWS and Azure folders contain the detailed individual scores of Cloud vulnerabilities rated so far: files are sorted according the following naming convention: